 Seto Machhindranath Jatra

-Gai Jatra (cow festival) is observed in August in Patan, Bhaktapur and Kathamndu.
+Gai Jatra (cow festival) is observed in August in Patan, Bhaktapur, and Kathmandu.
 King Pratap Malla started the tradition of Gai Jatra to console his wife who was grieving the death of their son.
 He ordered to bring out the procession in the honor of the lost member of the family.
 This way he hoped queen would realize that she was not the only one to lose the family member.
-Cow, the sacred animal leads the procession and also some people are seen dressed as cow.
-There is music and dance and so many people dressed in funny way in the Gai Jatra carnival.
-Citizens are free to criticize government and political leaders and make sarcastic acts on this day.
+Cow, the sacred animal leads the procession and also some people are seen dressed as a cow.
+There are music and dance and so many people dressed in a funny way in the Gai Jatra carnival.
+Citizens are free to criticize the government and political leaders and make sarcastic acts on this day.

 - Nepali New Year is first of Baishakh, which is usually 14th of April.

-- Every year date of the festivals change as astrologers fix them after consulting the lunar year.
+- Every year date of the festivals changes as astrologers fix them after consulting the lunar year.

 - It is government holiday on most of the major festivals so things (shops, restaurants, banks, etc.) might be closed down during the festival time.

 - If you are a tourist visiting Nepal for the first time, make sure to check the dates and the festivals so that you can plan to attend the festival or avoid the crowd and potential holiday transport problems.